The cost of street food in Thailand is very inexpensive and a great way to try different dishes

 Coconut ice cream

 Thai roti or pancake is similar to a crepe or Indian bread roti.
-The trick is to get the bread as thin as possible, which is then fried and served banana, chocolate sauce or condensed coconut milk
+The trick is to get the bread as thin as possible, which is then fried and served with banana, chocolate sauce, or condensed coconut milk